Is salmon good for diabetics

 Your email address will not be published.
 Required fields are marked *

-Are tomatoes good for diabetes?
+Are dates good for diabetics?